BARarch/open-resume/MARKDOWN RESUME template.md

 ###### Competitive Coder-HOMOALGORITICUS
 May-2022 Current Job
 Competes internationally in coding competitions.
 Produces content for solutions to challenges in algorithms, data structures and mathematics, and runs vlog and livestream.
-Creates social media and educational material.
+Creates social media and educational material. *python, javascript, golang, markdown, css, html, gitHub*

 ###### Vlog Organizer and Broadcast Engineer-HOMOALGORITICUS
 May-2022 Current Job
 Produces content for competitive coding vlog and livestream.
 Manages graphics, audio, video lighting, and scripts for broadcast activities.
-Creates social media and educational material.
+Creates social media and educational material. *Adobe Illustrator+Photoshop, Twitch Studio, Phillips Hue*

 ###### Professor-MORGAN STATE UNIVERSITY
 May-2018 Current Job
 Developed an architectural design course based on parametrics and algorithms.
 Students use algorithms to generate and explore spacial experiences.
-The course is offered as an elective for the graduate curriculum in the school of architecture and urban planning, and focuses on the synthesis of space as well as visualization techniques with modern 3D graphics software.
+The course is offered as an elective for the graduate curriculum in the school of architecture and urban planning, and focuses on the synthesis of space as well as visualization techniques with modern 3D graphics software. *Rhinoceros, Grasshopper, AutoDesk Maya, Infographic Design, print, graphics, illustrator, photoshop, indesign*

 ###### Logistics Manager-RUTLAND BEARD FLORAL CORPORATION
 November-2021 to October-2022